Persistence and Mattering in Undergraduate Education Research Cluster

 College of Arts, Sciences & Education

 Shelby Newport is a theatre educator based in Michigan.
-She is a professor of theatre at the University of Michigan-Flint, where she also designs costumes for theatre productions.
+She is a professor of theatre at the UM-Flint, where she also designs costumes for theatre productions.
 Shelby received her MFA from Purdue University and her undergraduate degree from Cornell College.
-While serving in a variety of leadership roles at UM-Flint, Shelby has fostered retention initiatives and curriculum development and has worked to bring cohesion and new growth to the university-wide General Education Program.
+While serving in various leadership roles at UM-Flint, Shelby has fostered retention initiatives and curriculum development and has worked to bring cohesion and new growth to the university-wide General Education Program.
 Her professional design work can be seen around Michigan and on her website.

 Stephanie Roach